English subjunctive: Triggering contexts

 a.
 Subjunctive mandative: I insist that Andrea be here.

 b.
 Indicative (whether non-mandative or covert mandative): I insist that Andrea is here.

 The subjunctive is thus not the only means of marking an embedded clause as mandative: examples can be ambiguous between mandative and non-mandative interpretations, and dialects vary in their use of the subjunctive.
 In particular, the subjunctive is more widely used in American English than in British English.
 (Note: For more on the increasing use of the mandative subjunctive in British English as influenced by American English, see §3.59 in Quirk, Randolph; Greenbaum, Sidney; Leech, Geoffrey; Svartik, Jan (1985).
 A Comprehensive Grammar of the English Language.
 Longman.
 ISBN 0-582-51734-6.)
 (The covert mandative is very unusual in American English.)

 Use of the subjunctive mandative increased during the 20th century in American, British, and Australian English.

 The subjunctive is occasionally found in clauses expressing a probable condition, such as If I be found guilty… (more common is am or should be; for more information see English conditional sentences).
 This usage is mostly old-fashioned or formal, although it is found in some common fixed expressions such as if need be.

 Somewhat more common is the use after whether in the exhaustive conditional construction: "He must be tended with the same care, whether he be friend or foe."
-In both of these uses, it is possible to invert subject and verb and omit the subordinator.
+In both of these uses, it is possible to invert subject and verb and omit the subordinator, i.e. "He must be tended with the same care, be he friend or foe."
 Analogous uses are occasionally found after other words, such as unless, until, whoever, wherever: